 If you need any assistance please write to Liat Bichman at firstname.lastname@example.org

 Health Insurance - through the Harel Yedidim Insurance company and subject to their requirements and regulations.
 For more information click here.

 Trips and Activities – payment per event.

-For students receiving MASA scholarship, the above components are mandatory and added to the cost of the Internship.
-Ask us more about the MASA opportunity: firstname.lastname@example.org
+For students receiving MASA scholarships, the above components are mandatory and added to the cost of the internship.
+Ask us more about the MASA opportunity: email@example.com